-How to Canoe With Your Dog
+How to Safely Make Your Dog Your First Mate

 Your pet wants you to read our newsletter.
 (Then give them a treat.)